2014 United States House of Representatives elections in North Carolina: District 8

 The 8th district is located in Southern North Carolina and includes all of Anson County, Montgomery County, Richmond County, Scotland County and Stanly County, as well as portions of Cabarrus County, Davidson County, Mecklenburg County, Randolph County, Robeson County, Rowan County and Union County.
-The incumbent is Republican Richard Hudson, who has represented the district since 2013.
+The incumbent was Republican Richard Hudson, who had represented the district since 2013.
 He was elected in 2012, defeating Democratic incumbent Larry Kissell with 53% of the vote.
 The district has a PVI of R+11.